EECS150/asic_labs_fa21/lab3/spec.md

 or test your divider with different bitwidths.
 You need to change the file `sim-rtl.yml` to use your divider instead of the GCD module when testing.

-### Question 6: Hammer your divider
+### Question 6: Synthesize your divider
-**1. Push your 4-bit divider design through the tools, and determine its critical path, cell area, and maximum operating frequency from the reports.
+**1. Push your 4-bit divider design through the synthesis tool, and determine its critical path, cell area, and maximum operating frequency from the reports.
 You might need to re-run synthesis multiple times to determine the maximum achievable frequency.**

 **2. Change the bitwidth of your divider to 32-bit, what is the critical path, area, and maximum operating frequency now?**